Australian Youth Climate Coalition: Walk for Solar

 In 2012 100 young people walked 328 km over 15 days from Port Augusta to Adelaide.
 This major event, organised by the AYCC, was part of the wider Repower Port Augusta campaign, pushing for investment in Australia's first concentrated solar thermal plant in Port Augusta.
 The event gained significant national media and political attention.
 The chief spokesperson for the project was Daniel Spencer.

 Stop Adani

-Banks Campaign

-In July 2014 AYCC launched the campaign to get Westpac to rule out working with Adani at a National Summit with 200 young people in Canberra.
+In July 2014 AYCC launched the #StopAdani campaign to get Westpac to rule out working with Adani at a National Summit with 200 young people in Canberra.
 This was the first of many of visits young people paid to Westpac bank branches and HQs.
 AYCC had tens of thousands of conversations with customers, and delivered the message to Westpac.
-All of the pressure worked, Westpac announced their updated climate policy, which not only rules out involvement in Adani but sets a pathway to transition out of thermal coal and into more renewable energy.
+After a three-year campaign, in 2017, Westpac announced their updated climate policy, which not only rules out involvement in Adani but sets a pathway to transition out of thermal coal and into more renewable energy.

+The Stop Adani campaign has grown and is as of 2024 a movement of thousands of individuals and community groups across Australia.
+The grassroots network of more than 70 local groups as well as people from around the world have supported the movement, which has had the support of hundreds of thousands of individuals.